 I am summarizing everything regarding Cézanne.
-Here's what he tells us: he nonetheless gave us significant information for our work: "Catastrophe belongs so much to the act of painting that it's already there before the painter can begin his task."
+Here's what he tells us: he nonetheless gave us significant information for our work: Catastrophe belongs so much to the act of painting that it's already there before the painter can begin his task.
 He has given us a detail.
 It's a detail, and it's one that we haven't worked through, you see?
 Why does this interest me?
-Because what it that we are in the process of grasping, of beginning to grasp?
+Because what is it that we are in the process of grasping, of beginning to grasp?
 We are in the process, and that interests me; at least for my own purposes, that interests me.

 It doesn't suffice to place painting in relation with space because this is obvious.
 I even believe that in order to understand its relation with space, we have to take a detour.
 What detour?
-The detour of placing [painting] in relation with time, a time that's specific to painting, to treat a painting as if a painting already operated a synthesis of time, to say that a tableau implies a synthesis of time, to say: careful, painting concerns a properly pictorial time and the act of painting is defined by this synthesis of time.
+The detour of placing [painting] in relation with time, a time that's specific to painting, to treat a painting as if a painting already operated a synthesis of time, to say that a tableau implies a synthesis of time, to say: careful, painting only concerns space because, first, it incarnates a synthesis of time.
+There is a synthesis of a properly pictorial time, and the act of painting is defined by this synthesis of time.
 So, this would be a synthesis of time that is suitable only for painting.

 If I tell myself how to find and how to manage to define - if this hypothesis is correct - how to manage to define the synthesis of time that I could call properly pictorial, we are beginning to understand.
 Let's suppose that the act of painting refers necessarily to a pre-pictorial condition, and on the other hand, that something has to emerge from what the act confronts.
 The act of painting must confront its pre-pictorial condition in order for something to emerge.
 There I indeed have a synthesis of time.
 In what form?
-A temporality belonging to painting in the form of a pre-pictorial, before the painter begins, of an act of painting and of something that emerges from this act, fine, and all of that would be within the painting.
+A temporality belonging to painting that emerges from this act, fine, and all of that would be within the painting.
 This would be the time belonging to the painting to the extent that about any painting, I would have the right to say: What is the pre-pictorial condition of this painting?
 These are not at all general categories.
 Where is, where is, show me that act of painting in this painting, and what emerges from this painting?
 I would therefore have my synthesis of properly pictorial time.